machine-learning-apps/self-hosted-k8s-runner/README.md

 **We have a pre-built Docker image hosted at [github/k8s-actions-runner](https://hub.docker.com/r/github/k8s-actions-runner)**, that uses docker-in-docker to orchestrate all the necessary dependencies for a self hosted runner.

 This image is [tagged](https://hub.docker.com/r/github/k8s-actions-runner/tags) with the version of the [actions/runner release](https://github.com/actions/runner/releases/).
-For example, the image ` github/k8s-actions-runner:2.263.0` corresponds to the [actions/runner v2.263.0 release](https://github.com/actions/runner/releases/tag/v2.263.0).
+For example, the image ` github/k8s-actions-runner:2.263.0` corresponds to the [actions/runner v2.263.0](https://github.com/actions/runner/releases/tag/v2.263.0) release.
+Furthermore, the latest release is also tagged with `latest`.

 If you wish to customize the Actions runner with additional dependencies you can edit the [Dockerfile](./Dockerfile).
 If you customize the docker image, you need to build and push the container to your Docker repository.